 The trouble with being first is that eventually others will catch up & rivals such as the Mazda CX-3, Renault Captur, Toyota C-HR, SEAT Arona, SKODA Kamiq & VW T-Cross are all after it’s crown.

-The new Juke still looks great.
 Our test car was an N-Connecta auto, finished in two-tone Pearl Black with a Fuji Sunset Red roof.
-The new Juke still looks great.but, it’s not a shock-of-the-new anymore.
-So, rather than start from scratch, Nissan’s designers have built a car that is still unmistakably a Juke, but now tips it’s hat to the Toyota CH-R, rather than the other way around.
+Rather than start from scratch, Nissan’s designers have built a car that is still unmistakably a Juke, but now tips it’s hat to the Toyota CH-R, rather than the other way around.

 The bold styling is complemented by a high driving position, that adds that large SUV feel.
 The front of the car, shows off a large U shaped black & chrome edged grille, the circular headlights sit almost where they did before, with the indicator & LED side lights, slimmer & wrapped around the edge of the bonnet.
 At the rear, gone are the boomerang light clusters, replaced by a thinner, corner cluster.
 Park next to an old Juke, as I did at the supermarket & the evolution is clear.
 Side by side though, what really stands out, is that the Juke Mk2 is wider, by 35mm & longer, by 75mm than before, while the wheel base has grown by 105mm, which is most keenly noticeable with interior space.
 This isn’t surprising, because the latest Juke shares much of it’s underpinnings with the Renault Captur, both utilising the same CMF-B platform & engines.
 It’s also British built at Sunderland.